nim65s/mihini-repo/doc/md/agent/Software_Update_Framework.md

 -   [Application Container](Application_Container.html): controls
     loading and monitoring of start-up applications
--   [Remote Script](Remote_Script.html): enables the execution of Lua script on the device, with full access to ReadyAgent features
+-   [Remote Script](Remote_Script.html): enables the execution of Lua script on the device, with full access to Agent features